 A minimalist or a person living a simple life does not have to tidy up or clean his or her home very often, spending much time on it.
 A minimalist tidies up… simply and quickly.
+If you’re curious how a minimalist tidies up and clean less then you, keep reading.
 Look.

 If you don’t have clutter at home, it is enough to:

 1 | wash dishes every day

 How to make dishwashing simpler?

 – Give up your dishwasher and keep only a little number of plates and cutlery in your kitchen (as many mugs, teaspoons, plates etc. as the number of your family members plus a few additional if you have guests from time to time).

 – Give up having them all: mugs, cups and different types of glasses.
 Choose one type, for example, mugs.
 Give away the rest.

 – Use one mug during the whole day, if possible only refilling, without washing.

 – Some people replace three basic types of plates (soup plate, dinner plate, and a smaller plate) with one item: a shallow bowl.

 You see the first ideas making a minimalist tidy up less.